 Timing of this decision is based on when the inclement weather hits and the speed of either snow/ice melt or plowing.
 Often, a storm will hit overnight, and a decision cannot be made until the morning.
 For an overnight weather event, our goal is to make delay or closure announcements before 6 a.m.
-In recent years, however, the remnants of storms have resulted in multiple-day closures.
+In some instances, however, the remnants of storms have resulted in multiple-day closures.
 When this occurs, division staff members work through each day to assess roads, plow school lots, and clear sidewalks and steps.
 Closing school is a significant decision that impacts students, staff and families, and we strive to make decisions in a timely manner based on facts that are constantly changing.

 While we understand the desire to immediately act when notified of an emergency at a school, it is very important for families to stay off school grounds and wait for information.
 In a true emergency, first responders will require unobstructed access to all areas of a school, and school grounds must remain clear.

 During an actual emergency, families will be notified and will be provided with specific information regarding student dismissals and pick-ups.
 If needed, students will be transported to an alternate pick-up location and families will be provided with directions via our notification systems.
 Please remember that before a child will be released to a parent/guardian in an emergency situation, proper identification will be required.